RunestoneInteractive/RunestoneServer/source/ClassesBasics/intro-ClassesandObjectstheBasics.rst

     the license is included in the section entitled "GNU Free Documentation License".

-Introduction: Classes and Objects - the Basics
+Classes and Objects - the Basics
 ==============================================